How to Create a Corporate Event Timeline That Works

 6. Send final attendee communications: Confirm registration details, share parking maps and transportation information, and send a final agenda.
 Include a contact number for day-of inquiries.

-The Final Week: Execution Mode
+The Final Week: It’s Go Time

 The last seven days are about confirming every detail one final time and preparing for the unexpected.